quantum-journal/o3po/readme.txt

 ## Changelog

+# 0.2.1
+* Fix for an additional incompatibility with PHP >=7.1.
+* Restrict visible indication of test system to adminbar to allow setup on production system.
 # 0.2.0
 * Now compatible with and tested on multiple PHP versions ranging from 5.6 to 7.2.8.
 * CLOCKSS interface activated.
 * Search page template with extra feedback to users can now be deactivated in settings.
 * Many smaller bug fixes.
 * Test coverage massively increased.

 # 0.1.0
 * First publicly available version.